General Relativistic Aberration Equation and Measurable Angle of Light Ray in Kerr Spacetime: General Relativistic Aberration Equation

-in which $k^{\mu}$ is the 4-momentum (the tangent vector) of the light ray $\Gamma_k$ which we now investigate, $w^{\mu}$ is the 4-momentum of the radial null geodesic $\Gamma_w$ connecting the center $O$ and the position of observer $P$, $u^{\mu} = dx^{\mu}/d\tau$ is the 4-velocity of the observer ($\tau$ is the proper time of the observer), and $\psi$ is the angle between the two vectors $k^{\mu}$ and $w^{\mu}$ at the position of observer $P$.
-The reader is advised to refer to section V. B in \cite{lebedevlake2013} which describes the derivation of Eq. (\ref{eq:aberration1}) in detail.
-Because Eq. (\ref{eq:aberration1}) includes the 4-velocity of the observer $u^{\mu}$, it enables us to calculate the influence of the motion of the observer on the measurable angle $\psi$.
+In this section, we briefly summarize the outline of the derivation of the general relativistic aberration equation discussed in\cite{pechenick_etal1983,lebedevlake2013,lebedevlake2016}.
+Let $k^{\mu}$ be the 4-momentum (the tangent vector) of the light ray $\Gamma_k$ which we now investigate and $w^{\mu}$ be the 4-momentum of the radial null geodesic $\Gamma_w$ connecting the center $O$ and the position of observer $P$, and the 4-velocity of the observer is $u^{\mu} = dx^{\mu}/d\tau$ ($\tau$ is the proper time of the observer).
+See Figure \ref{fig:arakida-fig1} for the schematic diagram of the light trajectory.
+Here, we divide the null vectors $k^{\mu}$ and $w^{\mu}$ into the two parts,